 Dancing Queen wanted to do her Science Fair project on melting ice.
 She was curious about what would make ice melt faster.
-This was a simple science experiment to do with items we already had in our kitchen.
+This is a simple science experiment to do with items you likely already have in your kitchen.

 Materials needed for this simple science experiment: